AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-manage-permissions.md

 1. When you are finished editing permissions, select **Save**.

-## Manage default permissions for new types
+## To manage default permissions for new types

 You can edit the default user roles and permissions added to a type when it is created.